flash00/intro-to-ruby-with-twitter-api/README.md

 ### Purpose
 A Small Web Application Ruby Skeleton:

-1. Provides a foundation for building a website that interacts with the Twitter API.
+1. Provides a foundation for building a website that interacts with the Twitter API. **LATEST** Also includes a number of implementations of Giphy and YouTube API as well.
 2. Provides a basic model/view/controller (MVC) project to allow students to understand basic web design.

 ### Quickstart